-The primary role of a Commissioner is to ensure that a quality public education program is available taking into consideration the best interests of the School Board as a whole and its students and the local constituency he/she represents.
+The primary role of Commissioners is to ensure that a quality public education program is available taking into consideration the best interests of the School Board as a whole and its students and the local constituency they represent.

-The Council of Commissioners acts in accordance with the relevant Quebec statutes and regulations to implement provincial education standards and policies required by the Ministère de l'Éducation et de l'Enseignement Supérieur. ..
+The Council of Commissioners acts in accordance with the relevant Quebec statutes and regulations to implement provincial education standards and policies required by the Ministère de l'Éducation du Québec.